 - We believe in supporting and promoting Indigenous languages through the incorporation of these languages in our exhibitions, publications, and programs;

-- We developed a new permanent Treaty exhibition and new Treaty education program in collaboration with the Treaty Relations Commission of Manitoba;
+- We present permanent Treaty exhibits in our galleries, and a Treaty education program in collaboration with the Treaty Relations Commission of Manitoba;

-- Treaty acknowledgement is on our website, and is shared before every Planetarium show, Museum program and all public events.
+- Treaty acknowledgement is on our website, and is shared before every Planetarium show, Museum program, and all public events; and

 The Museum also welcomes requests for repatriation on a case-by-case basis for objects and specimens that have ongoing historical or cultural importance to living individuals, communities, organizations.

-Indigenous Advisory Circle • The Museum has established an Indigenous Advisory Circle (photo seen above) with the intent to cultivate strong working relationships between the Museum and Indigenous communities throughout Manitoba.
-The Advisory Circle helps to support and promote Indigenous inclusion in Museum activities and improve Indigenous representation in exhibitions and programs, with a sincere desire to advance reconciliation, and address and build on the recommendations of the Truth & Reconciliation Commission Calls to Action.
+Indigenous Advisory Circle • The Museum established an Indigenous Advisory Circle (members listed above) in 2018 with the intent to cultivate strong and trusting working relationships between the Museum and Indigenous communities throughout Manitoba.
+The Indigenous Advisory Circle has now become a Standing Committee of the Manitoba Museum Board of Governors and plays a key advisory role to help to support and promote Indigenous governance, inclusion, and representation in Museum activities and improve Indigenous representation, with a sincere desire to advance reconciliation in accordance with the TRC Calls to Action and UNDRIP.

 “We are so thankful to the Manitoba Museum for their willingness to engage our Elders in the process of sharing such important and sacred Treaty artifacts.
 We are confident the permanent exhibitions will help build bridges and strengthen relationships between First Nations and non-Aboriginal communities through a greater understanding of the Treaty making process.”

-Treaty Training Programs • Wilson’s wish to build bridges has come true many times over, most significantly perhaps through the development of two Treaty programs at the Manitoba Museum, Welcome to Treaty 1 and We Are All Treaty People.
-These programs profile the Treaty exhibition, encourage reconciliation, and are being enthusiastically booked by government groups, health care workers, and corporate groups, in addition to general public.
+Treaty Training Programs • Wilson’s wish to build bridges has come true many times over, most significantly perhaps through the development of Treaty programs at the Manitoba Museum that profile the Treaty exhibits, encourage reconciliation, and are being enthusiastically booked by government groups, health care workers, and corporate groups, in addition to the general public.

 Bringing Our Stories Forward Capital Renewal Project:

-Many of the Museum’s galleries were constructed for the Museum’s opening in 1970 and while some have had varying levels of renewal, several have been largely untouched and in dire need of renewal.
-The Museum is currently engaged in a multi-phased $17.5M Capital & Endowment Project entitled Bringing Our Stories Forward which will renew 42% of our galleries.
-Thanks to funding from the federal and provincial governments, as well as the private sector, the Museum will be able to collaborate with Indigenous communities to better represent Indigenous histories and stories.
+The Museum engaged in a multi-phased $17.5M Capital & Endowment Project entitled Bringing Our Stories Forward which renewed 50% of our galleries and upgraded finishes throughout all galleries.
+Thanks to funding from the federal and provincial governments, as well as the private sector, the Museum was able to collaborate with Indigenous communities to better represent Indigenous histories and stories.

-The first of four galleries to be renewed as part of the Stories Project was the Nonsuch Gallery featuring the 17th century replica fur trading ship.
+The first of four galleries to be renewed as part of Phase One of the Our Stories Project was the Nonsuch Gallery in 2018 featuring the 17th century replica fur trading ship, and the Boreal Corridor in the Boreal Forest Gallery.
 The Nonsuch ship is one of the Museum’s most iconic artifacts – a touchstone experience for Museum visitors.
 The narrative of the Gallery has been changed.
 Rather than setting out on her journey from England, she has now returned from Hudson Bay to the English town of Deptford in 1669.
 Having successfully completed her voyage, and returning with furs and goods traded with the Cree of what is now Waskaganish, Quebec, the narrative highlights the welcome offered to traders by First Nations peoples.
 The Boreal Corridor leading to the Gallery now features 700 insect specimens and details the role of fur-bearing animals in the ecosystem upon which the fur trade was based.
-An oral history (in Cree, English and French) told by Elder Louis Bird now introduces the Nonsuch Gallery, and describes the first encounter between the James Bay Cree and European explorers and how they overcame their fears and helped the newcomers.
+An oral history (in Cree, English, and French) told by Elder Louis Bird now introduces the Nonsuch Gallery, and describes the first encounter between the James Bay Cree and European explorers and how they overcame their fears and helped the newcomers.
 The new Nautical Balcony exhibition also reveals how First Nations peoples contributed to map making and scientific collecting through the sharing of knowledge and practices with HBC employees.

-The Winnipeg Gallery, set to open in October 2019, will integrate Indigenous content throughout the Gallery including deep-time history of the land upon which Winnipeg was built, as well as the significant history of Indigenous peoples’ presence on the land we today call The Forks.
-The Museum will also address the significant challenges Indigenous communities have faced due to the expansion of the city itself, including important stories of displacement, survivance and on-going contributions of contemporary Indigenous citizens.
+Phase Two opened the Winnipeg Gallery in October 2019, and integrated Indigenous content throughout the Gallery including deep-time history of the land upon which Winnipeg was built, as well as the significant history of Indigenous peoples’ presence on the land we today call The Forks.
+The Museum addresses the significant challenges Indigenous communities have faced due to the expansion of the city itself, including important stories of displacement, survivance, and on-going contributions of contemporary Indigenous citizens.

-In fall 2020 the last two galleries, Grasslands and Orientation, will open.
-The renewed Grasslands Gallery will highlight a deep and layered view of history, exploring human connections to land, water, plants and animals across thousands of years – connections by Indigenous peoples, early immigrants, Red River societies, and today’s newcomers.
-Stories of ancient Indigenous peoples will be examined with consideration given to how they travelled over the landscape, shaped geography, delineated pre-contact networks, established burial sites and sacred lands, while developing sophisticated subsistence strategies such as bison pound hunting, and the invention of housing and technological strategies for life on the prairies.
-The Gallery will introduce stories of First Nation communities as first farmers, the impact of the fur trade, horse culture, and the shared legacies of Indigenous peoples and first immigrants.
-We will also explore the development of Red River society, the Métis, and the far-reaching significance of the Louis Riel resistance and Confederation, the negotiation of Treaty 1 and 2, as well as the painful legacy of residential schools and the great feat of Indigenous survivance.
+In spring of 2021 the last two galleries, the new Welcome Gallery and the renewed Prairies Gallery opened.
+The renewed Grasslands Gallery, now known as the Prairies Gallery highlights a deep and layered view of history, exploring human connections to land, water, plants, and animals across thousands of years – connections by Indigenous peoples, early immigrants, Red River societies, and today’s newcomers.
+Stories of ancient Indigenous peoples is explored with consideration given to how people travelled over the landscape, shaped geography, delineated pre-contact networks, established burial sites and sacred lands, while developing sophisticated subsistence strategies such as bison pound hunting, and the invention of housing and technological strategies for life on the prairies.
+The Gallery introduces stories of First Nation communities as first farmers, the impact of the fur trade, horse culture, and the shared legacies of Indigenous peoples and first immigrants.
+The development of Red River society, the Métis, and the far-reaching significance of the Louis Riel resistance and Confederation is featured, as well as the negotiation of Treaty 1, the painful legacy of residential schools and the great feat of Indigenous survivance.

-The Orientation Gallery renewal will see the relocation of the aforementioned We Are All Treaty People exhibition to this introductory Gallery to prioritize the territorial acknowledgment at the start of a visitor’s experience.
-It is situated alongside the iconic Métis Bison Hunt diorama which provides an important perspective and context for the story of Manitoba’s inception.
-The Orientation Gallery provides visitors with an overview of the Museum experience to come: the diversity of galleries and the biome concept by which four of the galleries (Arctic & Subarctic, Boreal Forest, Parklands/Mixed Woods, and Grasslands) are themed to Manitoba’s ecological zones; an accompanying large digital map showing the formation of the land we call Manitoba, beginning with Indigenous networks and trade routes; and a new and improved sight line to the mural “The Creation of the World” by renowned Anishinaabe artist Daphne Odjig.
+The Welcome Gallery renewal prioritizes the territorial acknowledgment at the start of a visitor’s experience providing an understanding of Treaties and their promises.
+The iconic Métis Bison Hunt diorama continues to provide an important perspective and context for the story of Manitoba’s inception.
+The Welcome Gallery gives visitors with an overview of the Museum experience to come: the diversity of galleries and the biome concept by which four of the galleries (Arctic and Subarctic, Boreal Forest, Parklands, and Prairies) are themed to Manitoba’s ecological zones.
+Also in this gallery is an engaging large digital map showing the formation of the land we call Manitoba, beginning in deep time and moving into Indigenous networks and trade routes, location of Treaties to present day.
+A new and improved sight line to the mural “The Creation of the World” by renowned Anishinaabe artist Daphne Odjig can now be enjoyed.

-Additionally, the Manitoba Museum offers an Indigenous Scholars in Residence Program enabling Indigenous post-graduate university students to have scholarly access to the Museum’s collections to advance their academic practice.
-This successful program is now in its fourth year.
+The Manitoba Museum continues to offer the successful Indigenous Scholars in Residence Program supporting Indigenous post-graduate university students to have scholarly access to the Museum’s collections to advance their academic practice.